-I have another pest to add to the growing list of threats to a box plant’s health and well-being.
+I have another pest to add to the growing list of threats to a Buxus plant’s health and well-being.
 This one is the red ant (Myrmica rubra).

-At a place where I work there had been a lot of head scratching trying to discover the reason why the leaves of single box plants were starting to yellow in a healthy, established box hedge.
-If it was nutrient deficiency or lack of watering then you would expect to see other box plants in the hedge displaying the same symptoms.
+There’s been a lot of head scratching at a place where I work to discover the reason why leaves of a single box plant were starting to yellow in healthy, established box hedging.
+If it’s nutrient deficiency or lack of watering then you would expect to see other plants in the box hedging display the same symptoms.

-The answer was explained by small mounds of loose, fine textured soil around the base of the box- the spoil heaps from red ant excavations as they build their nests.
+The answer is explained by small mounds of loose, fine textured soil around the base of the Buxus- the spoil heaps from red ant excavations as they build their nests.

 Red ants don’t directly damage the box plant.
-Their activities disturb the soil around the base of the box, creating small air pockets that can cause the roots to dry out.
-The dried out root system doesn’t access the necessary nutrients and water required for healthy growth and the leaves begin to yellow.
-The box plant will eventually die if left untreated.
+Their activities disturb the soil around the base of the Buxus, creating small air pockets that can cause the roots to dry out.
+The damaged root system struggles to access necessary nutrients and moisture required for healthy growth and leaves begin to yellow.

 Photo Credit: Red Ants by Michelle Line